WhatMeWorry/Delivery/windows/dll_notes.md

         The libfreetype-6.dll (1,187 KB) in this folder was obtained from:
         C:\Users\user\AppData\Roaming\dub\packages\dlangui-0.9.8\dlangui\libs\windows\x86_64  ????

-    - OpenAL
-        Went to the official openal website: https://www.openal.org/downloads/ and downloaded their openAL 1.1 windows installer which placed a
-        64 bit openAL32.dll in C:\Windows\System32 and a
-        32 bit openAL32.dll in C:\Windows\SysWOW64

-        It is counterintuitive but System32 holds the 64 bit DLLs.

     - OpenGL
         opengl32.dll seems to be installed by default in C:\Windows\System32